nbudin/react-bootstrap4-modal/README.md

 ----------------|---------------------|-------------
-visible         | boolean (required)  | Whether or not the modal is currently visible onOK            | function (required) | A function that will be called when the user clicks "OK" OKText          | string (optional)   | The text that is displayed on the OK button onCancel        | function (required) | A function that will be called when the user clicks "Cancel" cancelText      | string (optional)   | The text that is displayed on the Cancel button disableButtons  | boolean (optional)  | If true, the OK and Cancel buttons will be disabled
+visible         | boolean (required)  | Whether or not the modal is currently visible onOK            | function (required) | A function that will be called when the user clicks "OK" okText          | string (optional)   | The text that is displayed on the OK button onCancel        | function (required) | A function that will be called when the user clicks "Cancel" cancelText      | string (optional)   | The text that is displayed on the Cancel button disableButtons  | boolean (optional)  | If true, the OK and Cancel buttons will be disabled